BBG 24: Aorist and Future Passive « Previous • Next » BBG 26: Participles

 Perfect Indicative

-• Action occurred and was completed in the past, but its effect are felt in the present
+- Action occurred and was completed in the past, but its effects are felt in the present

 Translation